lijinghuan1997/lijinghuan1997.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in School of Earth and Space Sciences, Peking University, 2024 (expected)
+* Ph.D in School of Earth and Space Sciences, Peking University, 2024
 * B.S. in School of Earth and Space Sciences, Peking University, 2019

 Research experience